nicksergeant/slacktapped/README.md

 ![http://i.nick.sg/73b251f371db440fb9872f58f044964d.png](http://i.nick.sg/73b251f371db440fb9872f58f044964d.png)

 By default, the slash command will respond privately to the user.
-It will respond publicly to the channel by appending `--public` to the command, like so:
+It will respond publicly to the channel by appending `-public` to the command, like so:

 ```
-/untappd dogfish 90 --public
+/untappd dogfish 90 -public
 ```

 **Installation:**